bigardone/bigardone.github.com/source/blog/2018-01-06-phoenix-elm-landing-page-pt-3.html.markdown

 ```

 After running the necessary `mix deps.get` task, we are ready to implement
-our Google's HTTP client, so let's create the following module:
+our **Google's HTTP client**, so let's create the following module:

 ``` elixir
 # lib/landing_page/clients/google/recaptcha_http.ex